aforward9600/pokemonpalette/README.md

   - All TMs can be repurchased as they are strategically scattered across all the Kanto pokemarts
   - After the elite-4, a new vendor opens up in celadon allowing the purchase of normally unique items
   - After the elite-4, there is an NPC that generates a trainer battle with a randomized 6-pkmn roster
+  - There's a tournament being held in the SS Anne's kitchen after the elite 4 are beaten
   - Added some special trainer battles as fun little easter eggs
 - Minor learnset changes that make things more convenient while still staying gen-1 legal
   - Stone evolutions regain some level-up moves